taskett/taskett/_posts/2019-11-28-year_review.md

 But going to the meetings every week has been SO freaking good for me.
 And the thing is, I’m not even convinced that it’s the actual content of the meetings that help so much.
 It’s the fact that, no matter what else is going on in my life, no matter how busy I am, no matter how I feel, I make my mental health my #1 priority and I demonstrate that every Tuesday at 7pm, rain or shine.

-### I am a very anxious person.
+### I have overwhelming anxiety

 Earlier this year, I told the story of how I couldn’t lay on my bed and do nothing for even half an hour without bursting into tears, it was so painful to not be productive.

-And a couple months after starting therapy, something terrifying happened.
-I was going on a sunny hike in the mountains on a lovely day, all alone when suddenly it felt like a bunch of dementors had surrounded me.
-This darkness swallowed me whole and I felt like I would never be happy again, and even worse, I realized that this awful feeling had been within me for as long as I could remember.
-That night I didn’t sleep at all, I just layed alone, doing nothing, feeling the pain and despair consume me, and I worried that I was just fucked for life.
+And a couple months after starting therapy, something terrifying happened. *I was going on a sunny hike in the mountains on a lovely day, all alone when suddenly it felt like a bunch of dementors had surrounded me.
+This darkness swallowed me whole and I felt like I would never be happy again, and even worse, I realized that this awful feeling had been within me for as long as I could remember.* That night I didn’t sleep at all, I just layed alone, doing nothing, feeling the pain and despair consume me, and I worried that I was just fucked for life.
 Is it possible to overcome something that’s always there been there since you were a little kid?

-“This is a really good sign,” my therapist told me.
-“Most people never get to this point.
+_“This is a really good sign,”_ my therapist told me. _“Most people never get to this point.
 I was there too once.
 Just let yourself feel it.
-I promise, with time, it will get way better.”
+I promise, with time, it will get way better.”_

 So I took her advice.
 I stopped the nomad life (for now) and got a home base in Seattle.